 I found out that I can do this.
 It happens in my life and it turns me around.
 I don't have to stay disturbed; I don't have to stay in the unmanageable life, and the best part is that it's that way in all of my affairs, if I want it.
-I want it.

-This program of recovery is a proven method of living that will treat alcoholism and present any alcoholic with the tools he needs, not just to survive, but to live and grow in a new and better way of life in a relationship with a power greater than himself.
+This program of recovery is a proven method of living that will treat alcoholism and present any alcoholic with the tools he needs, not just to survive, but to live and grow in a new and better way of life in a relationship with a Power greater than himself.

-The Twelve Steps grow in my life through application in a relationship with God; a performance in a method of living that flows from the experience of dependence upon a power greater than me, which enables me to grow spiritually.
-Spiritual growth enables change to come about within me, and it is this change of character that allows me to become the man God wants me to be.
-This is the how and the why of it.
+The Twelve Steps grow in my life through application in a relationship with God; a performance in a method of living which flows from the experience of dependence upon a Power greater than me, which enables me to grow spiritually.
+Spiritual growth enables change to come about within me, and it is this change of character that allows me to be the man God wants me to be.
+This is the "how" and the "why" of it.